Chico, California: Culture

 The Chico Museum first opened in February 1986 in the former Carnegie Library building in downtown Chico.
 It currently features a World War I exhibit.
 The museum has two main galleries, which host a variety of temporary and traveling exhibits.
 In addition, the museum has two smaller, permanent galleries displaying the diverse history of Chico.

 The Chico Air Museum is an aviation museum, which opened in 2004.
 Several aircraft and exhibits are displayed in and adjacent to an old hangar, one of the few remaining from World War II.

 The National Yo-Yo Museum is the country's largest collection of yo-yo artifacts, which also includes a 4 ft tall yo-yo that is dropped with a crane every few years, the world's largest functional yo-yo.
 Classes are available as well for those new to yo-yo and those who just want to get better.
 An art museum, the Chico Art Center, is also located in the city.

 Two other historical buildings are also museums.
 Bidwell Mansion is a Victorian house completed in 1868 and the former home of John and Annie Bidwell.
 Bidwell Mansion is a California State Historical Park.
 Stansbury House, former home of physician Oscar Stansbury, is a museum of 19th-century life, completed in 1883.

 The Valene L. Smith Museum of Anthropology on the Chico State campus presents temporary exhibits researched, designed, and installed primarily by students.
 The museum was renamed November 18, 2009, by the Chico State Board of Trustees in honor of professor emerita Valene L. Smith, whose contributions and commitments to the museum have totaled over $4.6 million.
 The grand opening was held on January 28, 2010.
 The museum is across from the main entrance of the Miriam Library, next to the Janet Turner Print Museum.

 The Gateway Science Museum is a leading center for science education and Northern California's local history, natural resources, seacoast, Sacramento Valley, and surrounding foothills and mountains.

+Chico is home to the Chico Certified Farmers Market; they host local farmers markets every Wednesday, Saturday and Sunday.
+Residents are also able to enjoy a farmers and live market downtown on Thursday nights between April and September.

 About 40 murals and several galleries can be found in the city, including Chico Paper Company, 1078 Gallery, Avenue 9, The Space, 24-Hour Drive-By, and numerous other galleries.
 The theatres in Chico include Blue Room Theatre, Chico Performances, Chico Theater Company, and California Regional Theatre.
 The California State University, Chico Theatre Department also offers a variety of entertainment throughout the school year.
 In 2003, author John Villani named Chico one of the top 10 Best Small Art Towns in America.